Scalable Gaussian Process Inference with Stan: Illustrations

-We fitted the model to 80\% of the passenger data withholding 20\% of the stations uniformly at random for later evaluation.
-Held-out data are encoded as \code{-1} in the \proglang{Stan} model.
+We employed the default configuration of \pkg{cmdstanpy} to draw posterior samples, resulting in four independent chains with 2,000~samples each.
+The \code{print(fig.diagnose())} call evaluates and reports a suite of diagnostics to identify potential problems and assess convergence.
+For example, the split $\hat R$ statistic compares samples both within and between chains to determine whether they are likely to have mixed well \citep{Vehtari2021}.
+Tree depth, divergence, and Bayesian fraction of missing information (BFMI) are technical diagnostics to assess whether the sampler was able to explore the posterior distribution; the effective sample size estimates the number of independent samples drawn which may be smaller than 2,000 due to autocorrelation within each chain \citep{Betancourt2018}.
+Here, the samples satisfied all posterior checks offered by \pkg{cmdstan} \citep{CmdStanUserGuide}.

 Panel~(b) shows the effect of degree on passenger numbers on the log scale.
 They tend to increase with the degree of a station as they offer passengers a variety of travel options.
 Termini with degree one are an exception: Their passenger numbers are uncharacteristically large because they serve as stepping stones to longer-distance travel beyond the Tube network.
 Unsurprisingly, central stations in zones one to three tend to have more passengers than stations in the suburbs (zones four and above), as shown in panel~(d).
 The GP captures any residuals that cannot be explained by the degree of the station or the zone it is located in, as shown in panel~(c).
 For example, on the one hand, Canary Wharf has the largest residual effect.
 It is one of London's financial centers, and the station serves tens of thousands of commuters each day despite being a station without an interchange.
 On the other hand, stations in the north of the Hainault loop have the largest negative residual effect because the stations are served by only three trains an hour \citep{CentralLineTimetable}.
 Passengers divert to nearby stations that are served by twelve trains an hour \citep{CentralLineTimetable}.
-Comparing the model with a model without GP effects using the log posterior predictive distribution on held out data, we observe no significant difference after bootstrapping errors.
+Comparing the model with a model without GP effects using the log posterior predictive distribution on held-out data, we observe no significant difference after bootstrapping errors.
 Nevertheless, this example illustrates how our package can be used to easily construct GPs with structured dependencies.
+It may be necessary to obtain an edge list from geospatial data, e.g., for the analysis of spatially correlated outcomes \citep{Morris2019BYM}.
+The best approach depends on the problem at hand and how many neighbors are considered for each geographical unit.
+Common packages for manipulating geospatial data include \pkg{shapely} \citep{ShapelyPackage} and \pkg{geopandas} \citep{GeopandasPackage} for \proglang{Python} and \pkg{spdep} \citep{Bivand2022GeospatialRPackages} for \proglang{R}.